Simon Grayson named Preston North End manager

 Preston North End have appointed former Huddersfield boss Simon Grayson as their new manager.

-The 43-year-old replaces Graham Westley at the League One club, who was sacked last week after only one win in the league since November.
+The 43-year-old replaces Graham Westley at the League One club, last week after only one win in the league since November.

 "It's a club that has got fantastic tradition and history," Grayson told BBC Radio Lancashire.

 "And hopefully we can be the ones to take them back to where everyone wants to be."